winter5un/Godot-TODO-List-Plugin/TODO_Lister/README.md

 Installation:

-1. Add to addons folder
+1. Download  TODO_lister folder and add it to addons folder.
+(Create the addons folder in res:\\ if it doesn't exist)

 2. Activate in Project settings